- Contract services

 NR 673.16 Employee training.
 A small quantity handler of universal waste shall inform all employees who handle or have responsibility for managing universal waste.
 The information shall describe proper handling and emergency procedures appropriate to the types of universal waste handled at the facility.

-Alkaline batteries can be safely disposed with normal solid waste.
+Alkaline batteries may also be safely disposed with normal solid waste.
 Due to concerns about mercury in the municipal solid waste stream, battery manufacturers eliminated all of the added mercury from alkaline batteries since the early 1990s.
 Alkaline batteries are composed primarily of common metals — steel, zinc and manganese — and do not pose a health or environmental risk during normal use or disposal.

 It is important not to dispose of large amounts of alkaline batteries in a group.
 Used batteries are often not completely "dead."
 Grouping used batteries together can bring these "live" batteries into contact with one another, creating safety risks.
-Proven cost-effective and environmentally safe recycling processes are not yet universally available for alkaline batteries.

 Lead Acid Batteries